This post may contain affiliate links.

 Ham and Cheese Strata is a simple overnight casserole that’s so good for breakfast, brunch or even a weeknight meal!
 Made with eggs, bread, ham and two kinds of cheese, this make-ahead recipe lets you relax and enjoy time around the table with family and friends.

-Ham and Cheese Stata is an overnight casserole that’s destined to be a lifesaver during the holidays.
-With all of the hustle and craziness of Thanksgiving, Christmas and New Years, it’s so nice to have a few recipes in my back pocket that are easy to make and can do double or triple duty.
+Ham and Cheese Stata, and Sausage and Cheese Croissant Breakfast Casserole are overnight casseroles that are destined to be a lifesaver during the holidays.
+With all of the hustle and craziness of Thanksgiving, Christmas, and New Year, it’s so nice to have a few recipes in my back pocket that are easy to make and can do double or triple duty.
 This recipe fits the bill perfectly!
 As an added benefit, this recipe is ideal for using up leftover ham and rolls from a holiday meal.

 What Goes In Ham And Cheese Strata